These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 Instructions

-- Add the melted chocolate and all of your other ingredients to a large mixing bowl EXCEPT the protein powder (that ingredient needs to be added last).
+- Add to a large mixing bowl along with all of the other chocolate cookie ingredients EXCEPT the protein powder (that ingredient needs to be added last for proper consistency).
 Mix everything up until it forms a thick & sticky dough.

-- Mix in your protein powder last to thicken it into a workable cookie dough.
+- Mix in your protein powder last to thicken the mixture into a workable cookie dough.
 You may need to use your hands to mix until there is no dry powder left.

 - After the dough has chilled, preheat your oven to 350 degrees F.